Nastel/JESL/README.md

 #JESL - jKool Event Streaming Library
-JESL is library that allows application developers stream time-series data to jKool Cloud.
+JESL allows application developers stream time-series data to jKool Cloud.
 To stream data to jKool Cloud your application must:

 	1. Use TNT4J, or log4J+TNT4JAppender to log events, activities, metrics
-	2. JESL Cloud Event Sink implementation (contained in this project)
+	2. JESL Event Sink implementation (contained in this project)
-	3. Configure your application for streaming to jKool Cloud
+	3. Configure your application for streaming to jKool Cloud using JESL Event Sink

 JESL consists of the following main components: